What is a burn?

 There are many types of burns.

-- A superficial burn (first degree) affects only the outer layer of skin (epidermis).
+- A superficial burn affects only the outer layer of skin (epidermis).
 The skin looks red and pink and may have blisters.
 These burns are painful.

-- A full thickness burn (third degree) destroys all layers of the skin.
+- A full thickness burn destroys all layers of the skin and may extend to fat and muscle beneath the skin.
 This type of burn may be deep red, white, yellow, black, or brown.
 Surgery is often needed to remove dead tissue.

 Taking care of the burned skin

-If there is dead skin on the top of the wound it must be removed by debridement.
-Debridement is removal of dead tissue on the burn wound by scrubbing with gauze and sterile water in the tub room or by using surgical instruments in the Operating Room.
-Your child will be given pain and sedation medications for the cleaning in the tub room.
+Debridement is removal of dead tissue on the burn wound by scrubbing with gauze and sterile water in the sedation unit or by using surgical instruments in the Operating Room.

 After cleaning a burn it is covered to help prevent infection.
 Some of the coverings used are: